GauravWalia19/Algorithms-and-Data-Structures/docs/WIKI/wiki.md

 # [:arrow_left:](../README.md) DEFINATIONS

+This is a copy of online wiki on github.

 ## :octocat: Algorithms

 Algorithms are the series of steps which have no ambiguity that we follow to solve some problem.
 There are three types of Algorithms i.e